dkerr64/homebridge-yolink/README.md

   * **tokenURL** *(required)*: YoLink's authentication server URL.
   * **apiURL** *(required)*: YoLink's API server URL.
   * **mqttPort** *(optional)*: MQTT port at the YoLink API server, defaults to 8003.
   * **userAccessId** *(required)*: Obtain from the YoLink app on your mobile device...
 Settings->Account->Advanced Settings->User Access Credentials.
 If none exist use the (+) button to request credentials be generated for you.
 Copy down the UAID (user access ID) and Secret Key.
   * **secretKey** *(required)*: Secret key obtained as descrived above.
   * **refreshAfter** *(optional)*: The plugin maintains a cache of device status so that it can response very quickly to state requests from HomeKit without having to send a request to the YoLink servers.
 This is specified in number of seconds and defaults to 14500 (just over 4 hours) which means that if the plugin cache is not updated during this period then retrieve status from the YoLink server.
 If set to zero than the plugin will always request status from YoLink servers for every HomeKit request (not recommended).
   * **verboseLog** *(optional)*: Sometimes it is helpful to log more detail than *info* but somewhat less than *debug*.
 This is that half-way.
 Defaults to false.
   * **liteLog** *(optional)*: HomeKit makes frequent requests for device status, this suppresses logging of every request (unless verboseLog is true).
 Requests that require message be sent to YoLink servers are still logged.
 Defaults to true.
   * **allDevices** *(optional)*: If set to false then only devices listed in the Devices section of the config file are loaded, and then only if the hide property is false.
 Defaults to true so all devices reported by YoLink are loaded (if hide property is false).
   * **enableExperimental** *(optional)*: If set to true, enables support for devices still considered experimental, see Device Notes below.
   * **doublePress** *(optional)*: Duration in milliseconds to trigger a double-press event on two button presses on a stateless device.
 Defaults to 800ms and a value of zero disables double-press feature.
 See notes below for YoLink FlexFob remote.
   * **devices** *(optional)*: Optional array of device settings, see below.

 * **Device Properties** are an array of objects that allow settings or overrides on a device-by-device basis.
 This array is optional but if provided contains the following fields:
-  * **deviceId** *(required)*: ID to identify specific device.
-You can find this from the Homebridge log or in the Homebridge Config UI X by clicking on an accessory settings and copying the Serial Number field.
+  * **deviceId** *(required)*: ID to identify specific device. u can find this from the Homebridge log or in the Homebridge Config UI X by clicking on an accessory settings and copying the Serial Number field.
   * **config** *(optional)*: Object with settings specific for this device:
     * **hide** *(optional)*: See device notes below.
 Hide this device from Homebridge / HomeKit.
 You might want to do this to suppress the "device not supported" warning message in the log.
 As there is no accessory type in HomeKit for a hub, you might want to set this to true for the YoLink hub.
 Defaults to false
     * **name** *(optional)*: Override the name provided by YoLink for the device, this is what is shown in the Homebridge UI accessories page.
     * **model** *(optional)*: YoLink does not provide device model number when requesting device information.
 If you want to keep a record of that and show it in the Homebridge accessories setting page then you can set it here, for example the original YoLink leak sensor has a model number of "YS7903-UC".
 This is a purely cosmetic setting with no functional purpose.
     * **refreshAfter** *(optional)*: Device specific override of global *refreshAfter*, see above.
 Defaults to global setting.
     * **doublePress** *(optional)*: Device specific override of global *doublePress*, see above.
 Defaults to global setting.

 ## MQTT

 The plugin registers with YoLink servers as a MQTT client and subscribes to published messages to receive alerts (e.g. motion sensor detects movement) which are forwarded to homebridge.
 At the time of writing the resiliency of the MQTT client has not been fully tested, so how well it responds to roaming (change of IP address) or disconnects is not fully known.
 Logging is enabled to trace events, please report if the MQTT client stops working.

 MQTT client is receives updates from YoLink devices at different times depending on the device.
 An alert event generates a message immediately but regular updates are received when there is no alert.
 Devices like the leak detector report every 4 hours, but tempearture and humidity sensor sends updates based on environmental change rate, or at least every hour.
 This is documented in YoLink user guide.

 If you are comfortable relying entirely on YoLink notifications you can set the *refreshAfter* property to something larger than 14400 seconds (4 hours) which will cause the plugin to always report the cached state of a device, updating the cache whenever YoLink sends a report or when an internal timer runs based on *refreshAfter*.
 If this is set to less than 60 seconds then timers will not run, but data will be refreshed on HomeKit requests more than 60 seconds from the previous request.

 ## Device Notes

 Observed behavior of various devices, and specific configuration settings are noted below for supported devices.
 Note the YoLink does not query a device on request for status in real-time.
 Requesting status usually returns the last known status either from a earlier alert, or from the last normal status report from a device.

-Most, if not all, YoLink devices are battery powered and report battery level.
+Many YoLink devices are battery powered and report battery health.
 This plugin creates a battery service for each which shows in Homebridge as its own tile but in Apple Home is merged within the accessory settings.
 YoLink reports battery level of 0..4 which converts to 0, 25, 50, 75 and 100% in HomeKit.

 **Experimental** devices are work-in-progress and may not function as expected.
 They are included to allow further testing and must be enabled by adding the setting *"enableExperimental": true* to the plugin configuration.
 Feedback and bug reports welcomed.

+### Hub / Speaker Hub

+The plugin recognises these devices and register *Accessory Information* service in Homebridge... however as hubs are not defined in HomeKit no tile is created for these.

 ### Leak Sensor

 Normal status reporting occurs every 4 hours.
 Alerts will be reported immediately.
 If you want to check on device status more frequently then set *refreshAfter* to desired interval.

 ### Vibration Sensor

 HomeKit does not have a vibration sensor device type so this plugin registers these devices as a Motion Sensor.
 Normal status reporting occurs every 4 hours.
 Alerts will be reported immediately.
 If you want to check on device status more frequently then set *refreshAfter* to desired interval.

 ### Motion Sensor

 Normal status reporting occurs every 4 hours.
 Alerts will be reported immediately.
 If you want to check on device status more frequently then set *refreshAfter* to desired interval.

 ### Thermometer / Humidity Sensor

 Normal status reporting occurs based on changes in temperature or humidity over time, with a maximum reporting period of one hour.
 If you want to check on device status more frequently then set *refreshAfter* to desired interval.
 While you can request an Alert in the YoLink app (for example when humidity or temperature exeeds a threshold), HomeKit does not support alerts for this device type so those alerts cannot be passed on to HomeKit.

 If you have a Thermometer / Humidity sensor but only want to track one value then you can hide one or the other from HomeKit.
 Set the *hide* configuration paramater to "thermo" or "hydro" to hide that from HomeKit.
 You may want to do this for example with a remote temperature probe monitoring swimming pool water temperature where humidity value is not relevant.

 ### Water Valve Controller

 YoLink water valve controllers report as a "manipulator" device, the plugin registers this as a HomeKit generic valve.
 HomeKit has the concept of both open/close and in use where in use means that fluid is actually flowing through the device.
 Presumably this allows for a valve to be open, but no fluid to flow.
 YoLink only reports open/close and so the plugin uses this state for both valve position and in use (fluid flowing).
 Normal status reporting occurs every 4 hours.
 If you want to check on device status more frequently then set *refreshAfter* to desired interval.

+I have observed *Can't connect to Device* errors from YoLink when trying to retrieve device status.
+When these occur the plugin attemps to connect again, up to 5 times, before giving up.
+Warnings are written to log.

 ### Door Sensor